Male vs. Female Brain: The Real Story

 For centuries, science viewed the male brain as the “default.”

-Female brains were treated as deviations…smaller, more emotional, less rational.
-This wasn't just bad science; it was culture leaking into hypothesis.
+Female brains were treated as deviations, they were smaller, more emotional, and less rational (excuse me?
+Oh, sorry, might’ve gotten emotional there).
+This wasn't just bad science (although it was), it was culture and personal beliefs leaking into hypothesis.

 Phrenology, the 19th-century pseudoscience of skull measurement, concluded women were biologically inferior.
 Even in modern neurology, many early studies used only male brains and then generalized the results.